acgtyrant/dotfiles/README.md

 ## Git

-I use tig as the pager for git, and set some aliases.
+I use less as the pager for git, and set some aliases.

 I use meld as the differ for git.